Solving multivariate polynomial systems and an invariant from commutative algebra

-\begin{Rem} In the MAGMA implementation of $F_4$, the algorithm goes thorough different steps.
-At each step, a Gaussian elimination of a Macaulay matrix $\widetilde{M}_d$ with polynomials of a given degree $d$ is performed.
-We call this degree $d$ the \emph{step degree}.
-In the first steps of the algorithm, the step degree is increasing.
-The degree of regularity is the first step degree at which the step degree does not increase.
-On the other hand, the solving degree is the highest step degree reached during the computation. \end{Rem}

-Many authors believe that the degree of regularity by Ding and the solving degree of a polynomial system of quadratic equations must be close.
-However, Ding and Schmidt showed that this is not always the case.
-In fact, it is easy to produce examples (the so-called degenerate systems) where the degree of regularity and the solving degree are far apart.
+One may wonder whether the degree of regularity by Ding and Schmidt is close to the solving degree of a polynomial system of quadratic equations.
+Ding and Schmidt showed that this is not always the case.
+In fact, it is easy to produce examples, the so-called degenerate systems, for which the degree of regularity and the solving degree are far apart.
 For a detailed exposition on this problem and several examples we refer the reader to their paper \cite{DS13}.

-Concerning the relation between the degree of regularity by Ding (Definition \ref{def-dregDing}) and the degree of regularity by Faug\`ere (Definition \ref{def-dregFaugere}), we are not aware of any result in this direction.
-Despite the fact that they share the same name, we do not see a connection following immediately from their definitions.
-Anyway, a comparison between these two invariants is beyond the scope of this paper.
+We are not aware of any results relating $\dregD{\mathcal{F}}$ (Definition \ref{def-dregDing}) and $\dregF{\mathcal{F}}$ (Definition \ref{def-dregFaugere}).
+Despite the fact that they share the name, we do not see an immediate connection.
+A comparison between these two invariants is beyond the scope of this paper.